How Does Home Insurance Work In Edmonton?

 Edmonton is often exposed to extreme weather.
 Here are some common risk factors homeowners in Edmonton should watch out for:

-Severe Event Probability in Edmonton
+Probability of Significant Disasters in Edmonton

 On July 31, 1987, Edmonton suffered its deadliest tornado on record, killing 27 people, injuring 600, and leaving about 1,700 homeless.